3rdHand-project/thr_infrastructure/README.md

 Notes :

+- Additionally to the parameters hereabove given online, activities may also rely on hardcoded parameters defined in `thr_scenes` if they are scene-specific or in [`action_params.json`](thr_action_server/config/action_params.json) if they are action-specific.
 - There is no `WAIT` action or at least, it is not considered as a Decision.
 The interaction controller may simulate waiting, but th action servers are wait-agnostic.
 - `GRASP` and `PICK` are similar actions, but grasp applies to the electric gripper and pick to the vacuum gripper
 - `BRING`, `PLACE`, `GIVE`, and `GO_HOME` actions are symmetrically executable on both arms so they are implemented once and only instanciated twice.